 Historically, the city of Bangkok was a small trading centre which has now developed into an important economic and financial hub in Southeast Asia.
 Interestingly, the full name of the city is listed as the world's longest name of a place in the Guinness Book of Records.

-An internationally well-known seaside resort, Pattaya is located approximately 170 km southeast of Bangkok on the east coast off the Gulf of Thailand.
-The town stretches over 15 kilometres along the coast.
+An internationally well-known seaside resort, Pattaya is located approximately 170 km southeast of Bangkok on the east coast of the Gulf of Thailand.
+The town stretches over 15 kilometers along the coast.
 With a population of more than 96,000, it is a melting pot of different nationalities.
 Every year it welcomes more than 5 million visitors.

-Chiang Mai is the second largest and one of the most significant cities in Thailand.
+Chiang Mai is the second-largest and one of the most significant cities in Thailand.
 Located on the Ping River, it is also the capital of the Chiang Mai Province.
-Home to a population of about 170,000 inhabitants, Chiang Mai is regarded as one of the premiere destinations in Asia owing to its mix of modern and traditional charm.
+Home to a population of about 170,000 inhabitants, Chiang Mai is regarded as one of the premier destinations in Asia owing to its mix of modern and traditional charm.

 The city is characterised by a tropical monsoon climate with year-round warm temperatures.
 Phuket possesses two main seasons, dry and wet, owing to the monsoon winds.
 April to May is the hottest period, while October and November are the coolest months.

-The name 'Phuket' originates from the word 'bukit' which means a hill.
-Phuket city is an interesting lend of traditionalism and modernism.
-Its growth-oriented economy consists of tin mining, agriculture and marine products.
+The name 'Phuket' originates from the word 'Bukit' which means a hill.
+Phuket city is an interesting blend of traditionalism and modernism.
+Its growth-oriented economy consists of tin mining, agriculture, and marine products.